How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 But… Before You Do!

 Did you register your domain name with SiteGround while signing up for Web Hosting?
-If so, you are good to go, no further steps are needed – Follow the link to move onto Step 3.
-Choosing a WordPress Theme & Plugins.
+If so, you are good to go, no further steps are needed.
+You can follow the link and go to Step #4.
+Installing a FREE WordPress Theme

 If your domain name is registered with another source like GoDaddy.com, you will need to point the Nameservers from your domain registrar to the SiteGround server.